SrikerJoshi/Projects/README.md

 ## 📂 [AI-Based LLM chatbots](.SrikerJoshi/Projects/tree/main/AI%20based%20LLM%20Chatbots) <a name="AI-based LLM Chatbots"></a>
 **Description:**
-This project attempts to build AI-based chatbots to use custom data as context for a LLM chatbot, which helps users know more about my resume.
+This project attempts to build AI-based chatbots to use custom data as context for various LLMs for building your chatbot, Here I have shown examples of building chatbots that help users know more about my resume.

 **Main Features:**
-- Feature 1: it is straightforward to understand.
+- Feature 1: It is straightforward to understand.
 - Feature 2: You can run these on your local machine or kaggle.
 - Feature 3: I do not have API keys for all the LLM services but I have included how you can make the Chatbot run on your local system or on Kaggle without much hassle.
 - Feature 4: These models are just for simply trying out building your custom chatbots, These are command line and do not have a web interface but they can be easily built using Streamlit which is shown in the implementation of one of the chatbots.

-**Technologies Used:**
+**LLMs Used:**
 - Google Gemini
 - Open AI
 - OLLAMA